 For complex decisions, using the second system is preferred as it reduces mistakes and results in better solutions.
 However, the capacity of the second system is limited as it can only process so much information at the time.
 When the second system overloads, the first system is activated to help with the influx of information.
 Hence, people who are overwhelmed tend to act impulsively and to make decisions without much rumination, resulting in more mistakes and lower productivity.
 This overloading is how distractions, which increase the information that needs to be processed by the brain, can gravely affect focus.

+“The rise and growing significance of social media has caused an influx of mental health concerns, such as low self-esteem, depression, and anxiety.
+Now is the time to start paying attention to how social media is influencing your life choices and mental health.”
+That is according to Brie Shelly, MS, LMHC, RYT.
 To make things easier, avoid sources of distraction altogether.
 Deactivate notifications so that you only receive crucial ones, and silence your phone especially during times when you need to focus.
 Reduce your social media consumption, and consider using software that limits your social media access to specific hours only or for a set amount of hours daily.
 Work in an environment that is free of clutter, as rummaging stuff to look for a lost item wastes time and can be very distracting.

 Give Yourself Space

-No matter how busy your schedule is, it is still essential you have time to relax and unwind.
+“So much of mental health work is about giving people a space to be witnessed and held while sharing the good, the bad, and the ugly of human life.”
+Lillian Harris LCPC-C said.
+So no matter how busy your schedule is, it is still essential you have time to relax and unwind.
 You are more likely to be affected by distractions when you are stressed since the second system discussed earlier requires some mental energy to operate.
 Make sure that you set even just a few minutes every day to relax that you cannot be disturbed by any distractions during this time.
 In essence, this would help you maintain focus in our distracted world.